akaita/easylauncher-gradle-plugin/README.md

 ```

-Optionally, customize the plugin's behaviour
+You could customize the plugin's behaviour like this:

 ```groovy
 easylauncher {
     // "manifest application[android:icon]" is automatically added to the list